RMFA announces winners of Atari High Score contest

 MVSB donates $1,000 to support RMFA

 The Rochester Museum of Fine Arts is pleased to announce that Meredith Village Savings Bank has reaffirmed its support for the arts in Rochester.
-For the second year, MVSB generously contributed $1,000 in order to support the museum’s efforts to create public art installations, host temporary art exhibits in the James W. Foley Memorial Community…
+For the 4th consecutive year, MVSB generously contributed $1,000 in order to support the museum’s efforts to create public art installations, host temporary art exhibits in the James W. Foley Memorial…

-The Rochester Museum of Fine Arts is pleased to announce “Save Game”, a digital art exhibition featuring works by Connor Gottfried in The Pixel Room, at the James W. Foley Memorial Community Center.
-Connor Gottfried is a multidisciplinary artist, musician, and technologist based in Calgary, Canada.
-His artistic practice combines elements of technology, music, and…
+The Rochester Museum of Fine Arts is pleased to announce “Deconstruction”, a digital art exhibition featuring works by Matthew Smigiel in The Pixel Room, in Suite 135 of the James W. Foley Memorial Community Center, starting May 5, 2025.
+Matthew Smigiel is an illustrator and writer based in New England.
+A graduate of the New…